BenjaminHae/PwChromeExtension/README.md

 Installation
 ------------

-Make sure you have an instance of the password manager(version 9.09 and above) installed.
+Make sure you have an instance of the password manager(version 9.11 and above) installed.
 Get the code of this addon.
-You need to replace https://%HOST%/ with the address of your own instance of the password manager.
-For example using this command:

-    find ./ -type f -exec sed -i -e 's#%HOST%#www.yourhost.de#g' {}\;

-Now you load the extension in chrome as described here: https://developer.chrome.com/extensions/getstarted#unpacked
+Now you load the extension in chrome as described here: https://developer.chrome.com/extensions/getstarted#unpacked Afterwards navigate to the options page and fill in the url of your password manager instance.

 Usage
 -----